nrobinson2000/po-util-docs/install.md

 Open a terminal and run the following to install po-util.

+After installing please read the [Quick Start Guide](quick-start.md) for more information.

 {% sample lang="bash" %}
 On macOS, po-util is installed using [Homebrew](https://brew.sh).